fcojlanda/angular-watson-voice/README.md

     npm install
     ```

-1. Configure environment settings
+1. Configure API Key value

-    Create a `.env` file and place it in the root directory of the project.
-Add the following username & password and replace the values with your IBM Watson service credentials.
-No worries, the
-    file is in the `.gitignore` so it won't get pushed to the GitHub repository.
+    Copy the API Key from your Speech-To-Text service from your IBM Service platform.
+Replace <API_TOKEN> text located into the index.js file in the root server side by the real Api Key value with IBM Speech-To-Text credentials.
+No worries, the file is in the `.gitignore` so it won't get pushed to the GitHub repository.

-    ```javascript
-    SPEECH_TO_TEXT_USERNAME=your_ibm_project_username
-    SPEECH_TO_TEXT_PASSWORD=your_ibm_project_password
-    ```

 ## Running the app locally

 1. Build the Angular app and launch the node server.